kovidgoyal/kitty/docs/shell-integration.rst

 :envvar:`KITTY_SHELL_INTEGRATION` variable at all.

-If you want this to work while SSHing into a remote system, then you will need to add some code to the snippets above to check if :code:`KITTY_INSTALLATION_DIR` is empty and if so to set it to some hard coded location with the shell integration scripts that need to be copied onto the remote system.
+If you want this to work while SSHing into a remote system, then you will need to add some code to the snippets above to check if :envvar:`KITTY_INSTALLATION_DIR` is empty and if so to set it to some hard coded location with the shell integration scripts that need to be copied onto the remote system.